Oligo12/cyber-projects/edr-project/KNOWN_LIMITATIONS.md

 ---

-## Telemetry surfaces not yet implemented
+## Telemetry surfaces not implemented

 The kernel driver currently provides process, thread, handle, and memory event telemetry.
 Two additional surfaces are scoped but not built: